 This video explains some of the different revenue streams that allows us to make a living while traveling the world.
 Keep reading for the breakdown.

-Patreon is a membership service that allows content creators to earn revenue on a regular basis.
-Our Patrons pledge a monthly amount to get exclusive content, access to monthly chats, meet-ups and more.
-Check out We’re the Russos Patreon Page to see how it’s set up.
+Membership service providers like Patreon allows content creators to earn revenue on a regular basis.
+Our Patrons pledge a monthly amount to get exclusive content, access to monthly video calls, meet-ups and more.

 HelpX and Workaway are two sites that provide opportunities for those who want to travel and volunteer work in exchange for free lodging and/or food.
 Although you’re not earning income, it is a way to learn and supplement your travel costs.

 7. Outdoor Jobs Board

 There are quite a few job boards that focus on outdoor adventure jobs.
 Occupation Wild is one that focused on “Life Beyond 9 to 5.”
 These types of outdoor job boards provide a good resource for finding work that matches your outdoor adventure lifestyle.